meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

 When we changed from `TypedDict` to `dataclasses` in [Meeshkan](https://github.com/meeshkan/meeshkan), some tests started to fail.
 Looking them over, we realized that they never should have succeeded.
 Their success was due to the use of `cast`, whereas the `class` approach surfaced several bugs.

+<a name="conclusion"></a>

 ## Conclusion

 While we love the idea of `TypedDict` and duck typing, it has practical limitations in Python.
 This makes it a poor choice for most large-scale applications.
 We would recommend using `TypedDict` in situations where you're already using `dicts`.
 In these cases, `TypedDict` can add a degree of type safety without having to rewrite your code.
 For a new project, though, I'd recommend using `dataclasses`.
 It works better with Python's type system and will lead to more resilient code.

 Disagree with us?
-Are there any strengths or weaknesses of either approaches that we're missing?
-Leave us comment!
+Are there any strengths or weaknesses of either approach that we're missing?
+Leave us a comment!